pincombe/catapult/README.md

 ### Eloquent Models

 You can extend the `Illuminate\Database\Eloquent\Model` class and use the Models as you normally would.
-When `Capsule\Database\Connection::make` is called it also sets up Eloquent for you.

 ### Schema Builder

-Capsule provides a nice `Capsule\Schema` class, which acts exactly like the `Schema` Facade in Laraval.
+Catapult provides a `Catapult\Schema` class, which acts exactly like the `Schema` Facade in Laraval.